stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 To address the CDS/CDNSKEY dichotomy, NOTIFY(CDS) is defined to indicate any child-side changes pertaining to a upcoming update of DS records.
-Upon receipt of NOTIFY(CDS), the parent SHOULD initiate the same scan that would other be triggered based on a timer.
+Upon receipt of NOTIFY(CDS), the parent SHOULD initiate the same scan that would otherwise be triggered based on a timer.

-The CSYNC inefficiency may similarly be addressed by the child sinding a NOTIFY(CSYNC) to an address where the parent is listening to CSYNC notifications.
+The CSYNC inefficiency may similarly be addressed by the child sending a NOTIFY(CSYNC) to an address where the parent is listening to CSYNC notifications.